Courses by Depth Area

-Courses in this area focus on understanding psychological processes involved in both healthy and maladpative adjustment.
-The survey course in this area, "Abnormal Psychology" (PSY 105), provides a broad overview of psychological disorders, including how psychological disorders are classified and treated, and the contribution of biological and experiential factors to the development of psychopathology.
+Courses in this area focus on understanding psychological processes involved in both healthy and maladaptive adjustment.
+The survey course, PSY 105, provides a broad overview of psychological disorders, including how psychological disorders are classified and treated, and the contribution of biological and experiential factors to the development of psychopathology.
 Other courses in this area build on this foundation to explore a wide range of issues related to abnormal behavior as well as the role of psychological processes in physical well being.

 The human brain may be the most sophisticated machine in the universe.
 This exceptionally compact device is responsible for virtually all behavioral and mental achievement, from the criminal to the sublime.
 Brain research, often called "the last frontier," has accelerated in recent years, and it has begun to reveal remarkable insight into memory, perception, emotion and an array of other behavioral and mental processes.

 The brain is the centerpiece of a biological approach to behavior, but its role must be understood within the broad context of its evolution, and of the forces that shape it during an individual's development.
 Moreover, one must appreciate its relationship to other aspects of physiology, such as the endocrine and immune systems.
-The courses in this track have been designed to provide this broad perspective on the brain and behavior.
-The initial course is "Biological Bases of Behavior" (PSY 106), which is also a core course in the major's concentration in the Neurosciences. http://www.dibs.duke.edu/education/undergraduate-neuroscience.
+The courses in this area have been designed to provide this broad perspective on the brain and behavior.
+The initial course, PSY 106/107, is also a core course in the Neuroscience major.

-Students can receive training in these general areas as well as in such specific issues as autobiographical memory, memory for rhyme and prose, categorization, imagery, specific learning, memory expert/novice differences, everyday cognition, and differences in perception by infant, children, adults and the aged.
+Students can receive training in these general areas as well as in such specific issues as autobiographical memory, memory for rhyme and prose, categorization, imagery, specific learning, memory expert/novice differences, everyday cognition, and differences in perception by infant, children, adults, and the geriatric population.

-Students who are interested in this track must take Social Psychology (104) and are encouraged to take Personality (221).
-While the track courses are available to all students, they are especially relevant for those who plan to go to graduate school in social, personality, clinical, or counseling psychology, and for students whose career plans involve a people-centered vocation or profession.
+Students who are interested in this track take the survey course Social Psychology, PSY 104, and are encouraged to take Personality, PSY 221.
+While these courses are available to all students, they are especially relevant to those who plan to go to graduate school in social, personality, clinical, or counseling psychology, and for students whose career plans involve a people-centered profession.